Chamonix transfers all year

 Each ski area in the Chamonix valley has its own lift opening dates for the winter and summer seasons.
 The Aiguille du Midi and Montenvers are open all year round (with breaks for maintenance).
 During the ski season, lifts are generally open from 09:00 to 16:30 each day.
 Before making any plans to travel to Chamonix, check full details on lift openings on the Mont-Blanc Natural Resort website.

-When’s the best time to ski in Chamonix?
+When’s the best time of year to ski in Chamonix?

 Can I visit Chamonix out of season?